ruuda/tako/README.md

 ## Local Store

 Tako downloads images into a destination directory.
-It creates the following files there (`//` indicates the destination directory path).
+It creates the following files there:

-    //store/<hexdigest>  # Raw image file.
+    store/<hexdigest>  # Raw image files.
-    //manifest           # A copy of the manifest served by the origin.
-    //latest             # Symlink to the latest image.
+    manifest           # A copy of the manifest served by the origin. latest             # Symlink to the latest image.

 ## Future work